Sikaka/AutoExile/README.md

 Hotkeys are rebindable through settings.

+## Community

+Join the [Discord](https://discord.gg/jTQSWdmsh) to help test new features, share feedback, and follow development progress.
+You'll also find documentation on the AI-assisted development process behind the project.

+Note: This is a testing and feedback channel, not a tech support helpdesk.

 ## Building from Source

 For contributors who want to build manually instead of using the plugin updater: